jampp/geeks/_src/_posts/2019-02-26-year-of-hell.markdown

 software to changing realities, no change is complete without a corresponding model change.

-And a model change, especially if a database with terabytes or even petabytes of historic data that you can't throw away is involved, is a huge change.
+And a model change, especially if it involves a database with terabytes or even petabytes of historic data that you can't throw away, is a huge change.

 We had to turn everything upside down to do that model change, so it looked like the best time to also change a few things we always wanted to change, but hadn't